Create and populate a dataset

 Sample: the ability to view and query a dataset's 1% sample.
 This will only exist for datasets that have a sample configured.

-Data: the ability to view and query a dataset's tables, and work with them in projects.
+Data: the ability to view and query a dataset's tables, and work with them in workflows.

 Edit: the ability to edit the dataset and release new versions.